 Generating 3D Histogram using numpy histogram()

-This article covers all the details of the np histogram() function.
-And its implementation in python programs addresses a variety of practical problems and provides solutions to them.
-Histogram equalization and creating 2d and 3d histograms are to name some of them.
+For the most part, This article covers all the details of the np histogram() function and its implementation in python programs addresses a variety of practical problems and provides solutions to them.
+In addition, Histogram equalization and creating 2d and 3d histograms are to name some of them.
 However, to obtain the graphical histograms.
 The hist() function of the matplotlib library has to be used along with the histogram() function of the Numpy module.
 You can also learn multiple numpy tutorials on our websites please visit it.

 However, if you have any doubts or questions do let me know in the comment section below.
 I will try to help you as soon as possible.